 3a.
 Green Roof ProgramOne short, intensive vocational course developing practical skills enabling participants to install a green roof is offered annually, free of charge and it is open to students as well as the general public.
 All aspects of green roof installation are covered including, health & safety, waterproofing, water drainage and water storage, substrates, plants and irrigation.
 Reference is made to the history of green roofing both locally and internationally, along with the benefits of green roofs.
 The different types of green roofs are discussed, comparing the suitability of each for the local climate and architecture.
 This course focuses on green roofs in the Mediterranean region.

 Caring for Our People

 ACG is fully committed to providing a working environment which promotes the well-being of all stakeholders and every individual using the campus.
 Our main goal is to continuously improve the health, safety and wellbeing.
-ACG has so far managed to achieve an exemplary safe and healthy environment (Top Performer in AASHE’s Sustainable Campus Index 2016 SCI).
+ACG has so far managed to achieve an exemplary safe and healthy environment (Top Performer in AASHE’s Sustainable Campus Index 2016, 2017, and 2018 SCI).

 We continue to

 - Improve working conditions through appropriate employment policies

 - Develop human resource policies towards establishing an environment of equality and diversity